gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

 ## SubscribeGrpcClientHandler
  - clientMap Map<tarhetId - SubscribeGrpcClient>
+ - partitionToTargetsMap<partitioId - TargetList>
  - will handle message from listener of the `subscribe-request-topic` topic
- - subscribe(SubscriptionCfgDTO.SingleTarget)
+ - subscribe(SubscribeConfigureDTO.SingleTarget)
    - ignore if already exist
    - create chanel if is the first Subscription of the target
    - create Subscription
    - send Subscription state change Alive(connected and streaming)
  - unsubscribe(SubscriptionCfgDTO.SingleTarget)
  - disconnectAndDeleteClient()
- - disconnectAndDeleteClientAll()
  - getStreamStatusAllTargets()
-   - get Stream Status from tha clients and send message to subscribe-monitor-topic
+   - get Stream Status from tha clients and send message to `subscribe-monitor-topic`
    - executed via cron scheduler
  - notifyTargetStateChangedAsync()
  - notifyStreamStateChangedAsync()
+ - rebalanceClients()
+   Detect Kafka Partition Rebalancing and delete all clients for unassign partitions

 ## SubscribeGrpcClient
  - streamMap Map<SubscriptionRequestId - Stream>